Holmer Veterinary Surgery Advice Leaflet

 - Your pet must be taken to your local Official Veterinarian (OV) to acquire an AHC (Animal Health Certificate), no more than 10 days before travel to the EU.
 At Holmer vet surgery 6 of our vets are registered OVs.

 - The pet must be examined by a veterinarian 1-5 days before returning to the UK with dogs requiring the administration of a wormer by the veterinarian.
-This is also a requirement for animals travelling directly to Finland, Republic of Ireland, NI (Northern Ireland) and Malta.
+This is also a requirement for animals travelling directly to Finland, Republic of Ireland, NI (Northern Ireland), Malta and Norway.

 - On arrival in the EU or NI , pet owners travelling with pets will need to enter through a designated travellers' point of entry (TPE).